stephvai/FitBitApp/README.md

-# Welcome to CS 2212 - Winter 2016
+#CS 2212 team08 - Winter 2016

-To get started, you will need to run these commands in your terminal.
+If you do not have git configured to get started, you will need to run these commands in your terminal to clone the repo.

 ## Configure Git for the first time